Willamette Valley AVAs

 TUALATIN HILLS EST. 2020

-This 15-mile slice is tucked into the northwesternmost corner of the Willamette Valley and is home to the very first commercial vineyard in Oregon, with a long agricultural history.
+This AVA, tucked into the northwest corner of the Valley, is home to Oregon's first commercial vineyard.

 VAN DUZER CORRIDOR EST. 2019